KiloSierraCharlie/VATSIM-SSO/README.md

 This is an easy method of doing that, just modify config.php.

-Need help with the code?
+Need help with the VATSIM SSO system?
 -  http://forums.vatsim.net/viewforum.php?f=134

 Original source created by Kieran Hardern (VATGOV6 vpweb@vatsim.net).
 Available here: